John Eichinger

-John Charles Eichinger (born February 18, 1972) is an American serial killer who was convicted of killing three women and one child from 1999 to 2005 in Pennsylvania, which he committed after two of the victims had rejected his romantic advances.
+John Charles Eichinger (born February 18, 1972) is an American serial killer who was convicted of killing three women and one child from 1999 to 2005 in Pennsylvania, United States, which he committed after two of the victims had rejected his romantic advances.
 He was handed three death sentences for the latter murders and one life sentence for the former and is currently awaiting execution.

 Early life

 John Charles Eichinger was born on February 18, 1972, in Malvern, Pennsylvania, as one of four brothers.
 He attended the Upper Merion Area High School in King of Prussia, where he was part of a large group of friends who would play Dungeons & Dragons in their spare time.
 Through this activity, he became acquainted with Jennifer Still and Heather Greaves, developing a romantic interest in both women.
-After graduation, he found work as a clerk at a local Acme supermarket, where he worked alongside Greaves.
+After graduation, he found work as a clerk at a local Acme supermarket, where he worked alongside Heather Greaves.
 He was noted for playing in local chess tournaments in his spare time.